welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 ## Enumeration files

 Enumeration files are utility files where we can save all possible values of POJOs properties.
-This is very useful because they will allow us to select property values on decision tables and guided rule templates, instead of typing free text.
+This is very useful because it allows us to select property values on decision tables and guided rule templates, instead of typing free text.
 This prevents us from typing invalid property values.

 Both the Business Central and the IDE can be used to edit these files.